Bioconductor/bioconductor.org/content/help/newsletters/2015_January.md

 ### NCList

-One of Herv&eacute;'s recent projects was to find a replacement for the interval tree-based algorithm used in finding and counting overlaps.
-The change was motivated by performance problems especially when the comparison involved many different chromosomes or many overlapping ranges.
+One of Herv&eacute;'s recent projects was replacing the interval tree-based algorithm used in finding and counting overlaps.
+The change was motivated by decreased performance observed when comparing many different chromosomes or many overlapping ranges.
 He decided on an approach based on the Nested Containment List algorithm by Alexander V. Alekseyenko and Christopher J. Lee.
-The change has been implemented in BioC 3.1 (current devel).

-In BioC 3.1 overlaps operations on GRanges and/or GRangesList objects are approximately 3x to 10x faster than in BioC 3.0 for a medium size data set (e.g. 25 million reads).
+In BioC 3.1 (current devel) overlaps operations on GRanges and/or GRangesList objects are approximately 3x to 10x faster than in BioC 3.0 for a medium size data set (e.g. 25 million reads).
 Memory usage is also reduced by ~ 25% or more.
 Numbers will vary depending on the size of the data; the larger the data the greater the improvement.

 The user-visible change is the 'algorithm' argument added to most overlap-based operations.
-This allows a choice between the new (algorithm="nclist") and the old (algorithm="intervaltree") algorithm.
-Except for the 3 situations below, choosing one algorithm or the other does not affect the output, only the performance.
+This allows a choice between the new (algorithm="nclist") and the old (algorithm="intervaltree").

-Situations where 'nclist' and 'intervaltree' produce different output:
+At the time of this writing, there are 3 situations where "nclist" and "intervaltree" produce different output:

 * With 'nclist', zero-width ranges are interpreted as insertion points and are considered to overlap with ranges that contain them.